-- Apply ice to the area of pain.
+- Apply ice to the pain area.
 Do this at least twice a day for 10 to 15 minutes, most often in the first two days.

-- Try using an orthopedic heel pad, felt pads in the heel area or shoe insoles.
+- Rehearse with the use of an orthopedic heel pad, felt pads in the heel area or shoe insoles.

 If these treatments do not work, the doctor may recommend:

-- The use of a boot as a splint, which looks like a ski boot, for three to six weeks.
+- Wearing a boot as a splint, which looks like a ski boot, for three to six weeks.
 It can be removed to take a shower.

 With electrostimulation, the application of a TENS with the electrodes placed as follows:

-a) small electrode at the level of the internal malleolus (space between the Achilles tendon and the malleolus)
+a) small electrode at internal malleolus level (space between Achilles tendon and maleolus)

-b) large electrode (if there is a lot of pain) on the sole of the foot (below the calcaneus)
+b) large electrode (if there is a lot of pain) in the sole of the foot (under the calcaneus)

 d) Frequency: Tens 10 'rest program + Tens program every day for 5 days.

-e) Apply from the 5º day only once when there is pain.
+e) Apply from 5º day only once when there is pain.

-The use of the Capillarization program can be intercalated if an increase in blood flow in the area is sought.
+The use of the Capillarization program can be interspersed if an increase in blood flow in the area is sought.